-The Headteacher or complaints committee will then determine whether to uphold or dismiss the complainant and communicate that decision to the complainant, providing the appropriate escalation details.
-Clerk to the The Clerk is the contact point for the complainant and the committee and should: Governing Body Ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relation to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR).
-Set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible.
-Collate any written material relevant to the complaint (for example; stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale.
-Record the proceedings Circulate the minutes of the meeting Notify all parties of the committee's decision
+The Clerk is the contact point for the complainant and the committee and should:

+- Ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relation to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR). - Set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible. - Collate any written material relevant to the complaint (for example; stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale. - Record the proceedings - · Circulate the minutes of the meeting - Notify all parties of the committee's decision